-In exceptional cases where the documentation is not available upon registration, conditional registration will be allowed only with the permission of the Executive Dean or his/her delegated authority of the Faculty.
-In these instances, a final submission date will be set.
+In exceptional cases where the documentation is not available upon registration, conditional registration will be allowed only with the permission of the Executive Dean or their delegated authority within the faculty.
+In these instances, a final submission date for outstanding documents will be set.
 Failure to submit the documentation may lead to cancellation of registration.